 The following steps will guide you through the process of creating a tableau stacked bar chart using multiple measures:

 - Open Tableau Desktop and load the Sample_Superstore dataset from your device storage.
-Establish the relationship between different tables and go to the worksheet.
+Establish the relationship between the tables and go to the worksheet.

 - From the Data panel, drag Order Date to the Column and Measure Names to the Color marks section.

-- Open filter options from the Measure Names dropdown menu, select only the Profit and sales measure and click on the Apply button.
+- Use Filters from filter options from the Measure Names dropdown menu, select only the Profit and sales measure, and click on the Apply button.

 - Following that, drop the Measure Names to the Rows section, a line graph will appear on the screen which you can convert to a bar chart from the Marks section as shown below: